bominn/protein-DNA-binding-prediction/README.md

 ## Future work
 The model I used in the task is not complicated at all, and maybe trying models with more layers can get better results.
-ALso, I think RNN is an another way to build the model.
+Also, I think RNN is an another way to build the model.

 ## Reference
 > MNIST CNN tutorial <br/>